ofernandovegano/ofernandovegano/README.md

 - :mortar_board: Graduated in business at University of São Paulo
 - :computer: Web developer Coding Bootcamp at Le Wagon
-- :briefcase: I also have worked with entrepreneurship; innovation;
+- :briefcase: I also have worked with entrepreneurship; innovation; consultancy.

-     junior consultancy (strategy, marketing, administrative restructuring).
 - :rocket: I was founder of a vegan market place startup
 - :art: I consider painting as my second job (Instagram)
 - 💬 Ask me about my :earth_africa: trip through 50 countries